GACJ/complib-help/docs/compositions/overview.md

 Type
 :   Specifies one of a number of performance types:

-    - **First rung on towerbells/handbells**: a performance which is recognised as being the first performance of the composition.
-First performances on towerbells and on handbells are recorded separately.
+    - **First rung on towerbells/handbells/etc.**: a performance which is recognised as being the first performance of the composition using a particular Ringing Style.
-    - **[Length] on towerbells/handbells**: A recognised performance of the specified length (Peal, Quarter Peal, etc.) using the composition, rung on towerbells or handbells.
+    - **[Length] on towerbells/handbells/etc.**: A recognised performance of the specified length (Peal, Quarter Peal, etc.) using the composition and the specified Ringing Style.

 Details
 :   The published details of the performance: title, performing Guild or Association (if given), location, and conductor (if given).
 The entry in this field acts as a link to the corresponding Bellboard performance, provided it exists and has been linked to the composition page.